MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-prediction-api-overview.md

 - [Train](/dynamics365/business-central/application/base-application/codeunit/system.ai.ml-prediction-management#train)
 - [Predict](/dynamics365/business-central/application/base-application/codeunit/system.ai.ml-prediction-management#predict)

 For [!INCLUDE [prod_short](includes/prod_short.md)] online, the experiment is published by Microsoft and connected to the Microsoft subscription.
-For other deployment options, you have to create Machine Learnining resources in your own Azure subscription.
+For other deployment options, you have to create Machine Learning resources in your own Azure subscription.
 You can find sample steps here: https://github.com/microsoft/BCTech/tree/master/samples/MachineLearning.

 The purpose of this task is to get the API URI and API key and pass them into the `Initialize` method.
 That gives the Prediction API the end-point to contact: